 The next limitation to add into the mix is electrical limitation, which is 164 yards for each microsecond of pulse length.
 Most radars switch to shorter pulse lengths at lower ranges, with something in the order of 0.12 microseconds being typical for ranges less than a mile.
 This translates to 0.12 x 164, or about 20 yards from the antenna — but signal processing usually doubles this electronic limitation.
 Thus the lowest range scale on many makes of radar is 0.25 miles or 0.125 miles.
 But often the last 50 yards or so is filled with so much noise that you'll see a solid blob on-screen; in some other cases the area within 50 or 100 yards of the antenna is intentionally filtered out with "bang suppression," which merely leaves a cleaner-looking blob or nothing at all at the center of your radar screen.
 So while the pulse length and height considerations are limiting factors, often they aren't the practical limitation to minimum radar range.

-No matter how powerful or expensive your radar is, its performance may be limited by how you mount the antenna
+No matter how powerful your radar its performance may be limited by how the antenna is mounted

-If you've ever been in a sudden fog or caught in a blinding rain storm, you'll appreciate radar's electronic vision
+If you've ever been in a sudden fog or a blinding rain storm, you'll appreciate radar's electronic vision

 Typical contact distances for a radar scanner mounted 12 feet (3.6m) above the waterline in nautical miles (nm):